 These letters code for amino acids, which are the building blocks of proteins.
 It is a complicated code, and there are error repair mechanisms in case a mistake happens.

-No reputable expert would insist the message on the cave wall could somehow spontaneously form through some unknown mechanism given enough time and trials.
-Yet, man of these same experts insist the vastly more complicated DNA did just that.
+No reputable expert would insist that the cave wall message could spontaneously form through some unknown mechanism given enough time and trials.
+Yet, these experts insist the vastly more complicated DNA did just that.

 Another example might help illustrate this point.
 In the card game stud poker, players are dealt seven cards, and they select the best five-card combination.
 Cards are randomly dealt from a deck of fifty-two cards, and these cards are split into four suits – hearts, clubs, diamonds, and spades – all with thirteen cards each.
 (In this example, we will not be using Joker cards).
 The best combination of cards is the royal flush, which includes the top five cards of a single suit.
 The odds of this occurring in a fair, well-shuffled deck is about 1 chance in 31,000.

-Other players would be disappointed if a royal flush were drawn by a player, but they would not consider the man cheating (probably).
+Other players would be disappointed if a player drew a royal flush, but they would not consider the man cheating (probably).
 While getting a royal flush is unlikely, it is not so unlikely as to be impossible.
 However, if the same player got another royal flush on the next hand, the other players would rightly be more suspicious of something nefarious.
 The odds of getting two royal flushes in a row is 1 in 957 million.
 While possible, these odds are extremely remote.

 The odds of getting five royal flushes in a row would be 1 in 28 sextillions.
 It would be likely none of the other players would accept this outcome – even without knowing the odds!
 The likelihood of getting five royal flushes in a row is so remote that it is far more reasonable to assume cheating (or interference with intelligence).